 on the ITU Telecommunication Standardization Sector's contribution in implementing the outcomes of the World Summit on the Information Society, taking into account the 2030 Agenda for Sustainable Development to reflect of and streamline with the results of revision of Resolution 140 by PP-22.

 The meeting noted that according to Res.1, TSAG could not make any decision about the proposed revision to WTSA Resolutions, however, these two contributions introduced by Dr. Minkin, the former TSAG Rapporteur for Streamlining Resolutions of last study period, provide examples on how to implement streamlining and drafting WTSA Resolutions.

+The meeting encouraged ITU membership to take this meeting discussion into consideration to prepare their proposals on streamlining of relevant Resolutions to WTSA-24.

 6 Development of a briefing note for WTSA Sub-committee/Ad Hoc Group chairpersons